agentksimha/Burgers-Equation-with-PINNs/README.md

-Physics-Informed Neural Network for 1D Heat & Burgers’ Equation
+Physics-Informed Neural Network for 1D Heat & Burgers Equation

 The 1D heat equation models flow of heat in systems like a 1D metal rod and Burgers Equation models nonlinear convection and diffusion phenomena.